tim-sh/embeddings/README.md

 ## Known Issues

 - Tokens sent for embedding should be deduplicated.
+- Embedding sometimes fails because of the input size limit:
+  - n-grams should be sorted by TF-IDF and the top n-grams should be sent for embedding (maximizing the number of n-grams while staying below the input size limit).
 - Rate limiting is not handled.
 - Settings are currently local to this repo.
 - GitHub org is currently required.